InfoSecInnovations/concierge/README.md

 `cd concierge` go into the cloned project directory.

 `python install.py` to launch the installer.
 Answer the questions and then the installer will ask if you are ready to make changes to the system.
-Answer "Y" and let the download begin.
+Answer "Y" and let the downloading begin!

 ## Setup: manual ##